Do Go On - Do Go On Presents: Arty Facts - Vault

 because he is the director of ACCA,

-He says it sits happily alongside the Victorian College of the Arts
+says it sits happily alongside the Victorian College of the Arts

-and dance company Chunky Move, amazing name for a dance company,
+and Dance Company Chunky Move, amazing name for a dance company,

-as well as Woodmarsh's iconic architecture, which references the sculptural traditions
+as well as Woodmarsh's iconic architecture,

-City of Melbourne, which looks after its care and maintenance.
-It's become a popular
+It belongs to the city of Melbourne, which looks after its care and maintenance.

-backdrop for wedding photography because of its gold or yellow colour, which represents good luck
+because of its gold or yellow colour,

-and prosperity in many different cultures which is kind of
+which is kind of cool.

-sold for the development of the Western Hotel and in the period between 97 and
+for the development of the Western Hotel.

-2000 the remaining area of the square was totally redeveloped
+And in the period between 97 and 2000, the remaining area of the square was totally redeveloped

 with a much simpler plan and granite gravel was introduced.